tejaswi-abburi1083/ISBI2026-ARMARecon/README.md

 ```
 ## Experimental Overview

-The proposed TransARMARecon framework was evaluated on the three neurodegenerative disease cohorts: CN–AD, CN–MCI, and FTD.
-Each cohort contains several baseline GNN models, namely GCN, GAT, ChebNet, and their respective reconstruction variants (Recon).
-Among all the settings, the ARMA-Recon model had the highest classification performance all along, which fully reflected its better representation capability and robustness under transductive learning with sparse labels.
+ARMARecon was evaluated on diffusion MRI data from the ADNI and NIFD cohorts, covering subjects across cognitively normal, MCI, and AD stages.
+The model was trained using 20-bin FA histogram features from key white matter regions and validated through 20-fold cross-validation, consistently outperforming baseline GNN and traditional classifiers in accuracy and robustness.
 ## Atlas Acknowledgment
 The atlas used for the study is JHU-ICBM-labels-1mm.nii.gz and has been derived from the JHU ICBM-DTI-81 White-Matter Labels Atlas created by the Laboratory of Brain Anatomical MRI, Johns Hopkins University.